 Curettage and Electrodessication (C&D)

-Utilizing local anesthesia, your expert team of Pittsburgh’s best Dermatologists at the Golla Center for Dermatology will scrape the cancerous growth off, then use electrodessication to eradicate any left over tumor cells The wound will then be left open and heals naturally.
+Utilizing local anesthesia, your expert team of Pittsburgh’s best Dermatologists at the Golla Center for Dermatology will Skin Cancer Treatment Options, then use electrodessication to eradicate any left over tumor cells The wound will then be left open and heals naturally.

 The success rate of C&D is almost as good as excisional surgery.

 This procedure is quick and safe, and with minimal aftercare required.

 Cosmetically, outcome can even be outstanding although C&D might not be the ideal option for aggressive, high risk, or difficult carcinomas.